Guide to Gemini Enterprise: features, pricing, and implementation

 3. Follows that plan across different apps and data sources

 It lets organizations automate whole workflows, not just single tasks one by one.
-Here are a few real examples:
+This approach is already being used (as we’ll explore in the case studies later):

 • Virgin Voyages created an agent called “Email Ellie” that connects to internal brand guidelines to generate personalized marketing emails, reducing campaign creation time by 40%.